FujitsuResearch/SafeExploration/README.md

 This repository provides the official code to reproduce the results in the following study.

-Yoshihiro Okawa, Tomotake Sasaki, Hitoshi Yanami and Toru Namerikawa.
-"Safe Exploration Method for Reinforcement Learning under Existence of Disturbance".
-Submitted to European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2022.
+Yoshihiro Okawa, Tomotake Sasaki, Hitoshi Yanami and Toru Namerikawa. ["Safe Exploration Method for Reinforcement Learning under Existence of Disturbance"](https://2022.ecmlpkdd.org/index.php/papers-by-session/).
+European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2022. (arXiv preprint version is available [here](https://arxiv.org/abs/2209.15452))

 ## Requirements
 Python 3.8.10